notslang/jade-book/views/_ch2.md

 ------------------------

 ##Tags
-Since Jade is indentation-based, there are no end tags, and there are no “s or“s to surround the tags because those are lame and ugly.
+Since Jade is indentation-based, there are no end tags, and there are no `<`s or `>`s to surround tags, because those are lame and ugly.
 The name of the tag is all that you need, and it is the first text on the line.
 Consider the following example:

 ```jade
 p